po3rin/gormgolden/README.md

 - Records all SQL queries executed through GORM using callbacks
 - Saves queries to files for golden testing
-- Thread-safe implementation with global state
+- Thread-safe implementation with local state management
 - Enable/disable recording on demand
 - Support for both GORM v1 and v2
 - No recorder pattern - uses direct callback registration
+- Support for multiple independent plugin instances (GORM v2)

 ## Installation